 The Summer Institute is a unique opportunity to gain the critical research skills needed to plan, propose, and execute a research proposal.
 The intensive 6-week training program gives busy professionals insight into research design and proposal development.
 The program consists of two full-credit courses, detailed below.

-The Summer Institute will be held from Monday, May 19, 2014 to Friday June 27, 2014.
+The Summer Institute will be held from Monday, May 18, 2015 to Friday, June 26, 2015.
 This will be a full time commitment for the six week period.
 The cost of tuition for Summer 2014 was $5,801.00 per full course.
 We are offering scholarships that cover a portion of tuition costs for Brown faculty and fellows.

 Research Methods in Clinical, Translational, and Health Services Research (PHP2460)